AzamAliCodes/minimal-blue-vscode-theme/README.md

 - Shows full folder structure in the Explorer.
 - Disables delete confirmation prompts and badges to reduce distractions.
 - Trims trailing whitespace and ensures final newlines in files.

+#### 🖋️ Typography Settings

+- Sets the editor font to `JetBrains Mono` for a **minimalist** look. _(If not installed, download and install from [JetBrains Mono](https://www.jetbrains.com/lp/mono/).)_
+- Configures code suggestion font size to 16 and line height to 30 for better readability.
+- Sets the terminal font size to 16 and line height to 1.5 for a comfortable experience.

 #### 🔍 Other